K. Takahashi

 audit failure

 Audit failure means available checks fail to reveal the relevant problem.
-The paper treats this not as a final label but as a dynamic question: when does the exposure narrow internal auditability, and what external anchors or delayed audits can still recover signal?
+The cluster treats this not as a final label but as a dynamic question: when does the exposure narrow internal auditability, and what external anchors, provenance checks, or delayed audits can still recover signal?

 Security and Hazard Lenses